-(Last UPDATED 10/31/2018) TableVine is located at 14th and O Streets in Downtown Sacramento – on the “other” (south) side of the State Capitol Building.
+(Last UPDATED 10/31/2018) Description and review of dinner at TableVine.
+TableVine is located in Downtown Sacramento – on the “other” (south) side of the State Capitol Building.
 The previous tenant of the building was Bistro Michel.
 Going way back – I remember when it was Virga’s!

 I was impressed by the food, the ambiance and the service.
 The owner-chef is Dan Sneed who, among other things, previously owned Pearl on the River.